lonski/word-tower/README.md

 # Word Tower
 A word typing game.
 Type words visible on blocks on your keyboard to make them disappear and earn points.
-Do not let the blocks fall on the floor - they will be lost.
+Do not let the blocks fall on the floor.

 ## Running